 Ana María Tárano

-My research practice is rooted in culture, devoted to social-ecological justice, and emergent from a design thinking ethos.
+🤝 My research practice is emergent from a design thinking ethos.

 HOME | BIO-SKETCH | RECENT PROJECTS | EDUCATION | PREVIOUS WORK | PUBLICATIONS | RECENT PRESENTATIONS | AWARDS